-7. The administrators are responsible for preparation and presentation of the other information.
-The other information comprises the Administrators' report, but does not include the financial statements and our auditor's report thereon.
+6. The administrators are responsible for the preparation and presentation of the other information.
+The other information comprises the Boards' report ("Administrator's report") but does not include the financial statements and our auditor's report thereon.

-Our opinion on the financial statements does not cover the other information and, unless expressly provided in our report, we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.